 The most common method of pick and pack is piece picking.
 This is when a single order is picked up.
 Depending on the business, single orders may have very sporadic sales; therefore, it’s the only way to fulfil it.
 However, this can be largely inefficient, and companies with smaller amounts of sales might be better for smaller warehouses.

 Wave picking is a packing warehouse that combines both batch and zone picking.
 It is a frequently used process that includes piece picking, but in scheduled waves of time.
-By scheduling these time frames, the orders can be predicted and more productive.
+The orders can be predicted and more productive by scheduling these time frames.

 Why is the picking and packing 3pl fulfilment process important?

 Pick and pack accuracy can make or break your business.
-Ecommerce customers now expect to receive their products quicker.
+E-commerce customers now expect to receive their products more quicker.
 Therefore, having a tech-first approach towards fulfilment with a digitally mapped warehouse is where your products need to be stored.